kalar-kalal-kalwar-caste/kalar-kalal-kalwar-caste.github.io/README.md

 This is not a new identity.
 It is not an invented status or a modern social claim.
 The Kalar caste, historically, culturally, and genealogically, is rooted in the Kshatriya ethos, with powerful ancestral links to the illustrious Kalachuri dynasty, one of central India’s most influential ruling houses.

-<a href="https://yuktoria.com/">Kalar/Kalal</a>as Kshatriyas: A Truth Beyond Occupation
+<a href="https://yuktoria.com/">Kalar/Kalal</a> as Kshatriyas: A Truth Beyond Occupation
 The core of the Kalar identity lies in their Kshatriya dharma—a commitment to valor, protection of society, governance, and upholding justice.
 While caste in India is often mistakenly equated with one’s ancestral occupation, varna was traditionally based on qualities (guna) and actions (karma).
 In that light, the Kalars have always embodied the Kshatriya role, historically serving as landholders, warriors, estate holders, local rulers, and protectors of their people in regions like Uttar Pradesh, Bihar, Madhya Pradesh, and Chhattisgarh.

 Many members of the community served as feudatories under larger kingdoms or ran independent territories, upholding law and order in their regions.
 Oral traditions, community records, and regional histories consistently highlight the martial and administrative roles played by Kalar families across centuries.